Chart Color Schemes

 Glen Iris has seen below average employment performance when compared to national benchmarks

-Glen Iris has a diverse workforce with both white and blue collar jobs, prominently featuring manufacturing and industrial sectors.
-Its unemployment rate is 4.8%, with an estimated employment growth of 5.2% in the past year.
+Glen Iris has a balanced workforce with both white and blue collar jobs, notably in manufacturing and industrial sectors.
+Its unemployment rate is 4.5%.

 Frequently Asked Questions - Employment